TheKewlStore/ComputerGraphics-Project1/README.txt

 renders the ply for each viewport, and renders x y and z axis lines for each viewport.

-The renderPLY function is in charge of actually rendering all the vertices based on the PLY faces.
+The render_ply function is in charge of actually rendering all the vertices based on the PLY faces.

-The drawAxes function simply draws lines following the x, y and z axes to make visualizing the models easier.
+The draw_axes function simply draws lines following the x, y and z axes to make visualizing the models easier.

 The resize function just handles window resizes and simply updates the width and height variables and redraws the scene.